ahmetgsu/ev-assignment/README.md

 - To improve user experience by adding ghost loader while course cards and video are loading. -->

 * Users are able to see past charging details after tapping related card (includes map integration).

+### Personal Choices

+## Roles

+- In order to keep the app flow simple in lack of project back-end, I decided to give a boolean `isAdmin` value to user object to differenciate roles.
+  Acccording to this isAdmin value different user interfaces are shown.
+This can be acceptable in a simple app but in a real life application user roles should be determined in a precise way

+![Implemented roles] (./app/assets/images/simple-roles.png)

 ### Demo